MohitDabas/mohitdabas.github.io/_posts/2024-11-30-linux-maldev-tlsbased-reverse-shell.md

 ![tls-reverse-shell](/assets/images/linux-maldev/tls-revers-shell.png){:class="img-responsive"}

 In this blog, we’ll walk through the process of building a **TLS-secured reverse shell** using Python.
 This reverse shell ensures that all communications between the client and server are encrypted using self-signed certificates.
-The code  can be found here [https://github.com/MohitDabas/Linux_Malware_Development/blob/main/ssl_reverse_shell/reverse_ssl.py](https://github.com/MohitDabas/Linux_Malware_Development/blob/main/ssl_reverse_shell/reverse_ssl.py).
+The code can be found here [Github Repo TLS reverse shell](https://github.com/MohitDabas/Linux_Malware_Development/blob/main/ssl_reverse_shell/reverse_ssl.py).

 ## **What is a Reverse Shell?**